How To Plan Baby’s First-Birthday Party

 Where to have it

 If you have a big enough home and want to save some cash, throwing the party at your house could be a good option.
-Hosting the event at home means guests can hang out longer and baby has a place to nap if she gets tired.
-Plus, she might be more comfortable in familiar surroundings.
+Hosting the event at home means guests can hang out longer and baby has a place to nap if he or she gets tired.
+Plus, baby might be more comfortable in familiar surroundings.
 Booking a restaurant or even a children’s play space could be costly, but the big advantage is that you won’t get stuck with cleanup.
 There’s also no prep to deal with, and you won’t have to entertain guests as much.

 Otherwise, why not head to your favorite park?
 You can set up food and decorations at a picnic table (and some parks have barbecue grills).
 Plus, there’s already a play structure there to occupy the kids—just make sure that you have enough adults to keep an eye on them.
 Check with the local parks department to see if you need a permit or have to make a reservation for the space.